CodeMetalAI/w4a/docs/ACTION_SPACE.md

 - **controllable_entities**: Only these entity IDs are alive and controllable
 - **visible_targets**: Only these target group IDs are detected by your sensors
 - **entity_target_matrix**: Maps which entities can engage which targets (weapon range check)
+- **spawn_components**: Maps which spawn component indices are valid for each spawning entity

 Invalid actions (not matching masks) will be rejected and treated as no-ops.